Newborn Screening Advisory Committee

 To formalize the process for adding new disorders to Montana’s screening panel, the Montana Legislature passed House Bill 423 (HB 423) in 2021.
 This bill requires MT DPHHS to set up a Newborn Screening Advisory Committee consisting of 12 members whose recommendations play a crucial role in improving the long-term health of Montana babies and their families.
 This committee will impartially hear testimony and approve or deny, by a majority vote, congenital conditions that are nominated to become part of the MT newborn screening panel.

 The first meeting of the newly formed MT NBS Advisory Committee took place on April 19, 2022.
-All previous meeting agendas, presentations, and minutes can be found on the Previous NBS Documents webpage.
+Meetings are online and open to the public.
+Links to the meetings will be posted on this webpage prior to the meeting.

 To learn more about screening newborns for hearing loss or congenital heart defect, visit the Children's Special Health Services website.